beeezal/Honours-website-project/src/chapter4/_section4_4.md

 But, one could draw equivalences between the algorithm for PerlinWalker and that of Wanderer, or even make them similar without introducing new design intentions, and there is still the problem of the uninformed viewer.
 Therefore, there must be more work done in regards to the definition of an autonomous agent, to clearly distinguish between each case mentioned here.

-Therefore I end this section by claiming that classification of wanderer is an edge case, and including that may have us include perlin noise as _autonomous_ well - is an important observation. yes as expected one should be able to go back from visuals to intended outcomes and check what is going on.
+Therefore I end this section by claiming that classification of wanderer is an edge case, and including that may have us include perlin noise as _autonomous_ well - is an important observation.
+Yes, as expected one should be able to go back from visuals to intended outcomes and check what is going on.
 All arbitrary variable choices in this proejct are in essence an outcome of this effect

 ## Notes: